View basket (0 items $0.00)

 YogaUOnline: You have a course here on Yoga U Online called “Change Your Story, Change Your Life: Yoga, Neuroplasticity, and the Art of Conscious Transformation”.
 What will you cover in the course?

-Kristine Kaoverii Weber: In this series, we’re going to break it down with into practical lessons, so you can see how these principles apply in a very practical way to our yoga practice.
+Kristine Kaoverii Weber: In this series, we’re going to break it down into practical lessons, so you can see how these principles apply in a very practical way to our yoga practice.
 It’s a very exciting new area of research.

-So I think it’s really inspiring because it helps people to see in sort of a really concrete… You can always say, like, “Oh, you’re a nicer person because you practice yoga and I’ve seen the changes in you,” but for people to see in this really concrete way, the research that has come out that has shown the changes in the gray matter and certain structures of the brain, that’s really hopeful, I think.
+So I think it’s really inspiring because it helps people to see in sort of a really concrete way.
+You can always say, like, “Oh, you’re a nicer person because you practice yoga and I’ve seen the changes in you,” but for people to see in this really concrete way, the research that has come out that has shown the changes in the gray matter and certain structures of the brain, that’s really hopeful, I think.

 And it helps people have that sense of, like, “Okay, I can do something.”
 It’s very empowering.
 “I can do something about the way that I feel.
 I can do something to make something function better,” whereas that was not an option before.